lewisuzoma/stats-app/README.md

     git --version
     ```

-* **Angular CLI (Command Line Interface):** Ionic Angular projects leverage the Angular CLI for managing Angular-specific tasks.
-It's usually installed automatically as a dependency of an Ionic project, but if you encounter issues, you can install it globally:
+* **Angular CLI (Command Line Interface):** Angular projects leverage the Angular CLI for managing Angular-specific tasks.
+It's usually installed automatically as a dependency of an project, but if you encounter issues, you can install it globally:

     ```bash
     npm install -g @angular/cli